vattelum/.github/profile/README.md

 Vattelum enables the creation and permanent recording of binding law on the blockchain.
 It functions both as a tool for private law creation and a governance layer for decentralized technologies.

-### Why Build Vattelum?
+### Why Do We Need Vattelum?

-We got into this industry for a reason: decentralization.
-Networks of equals operating under fair and voluntary standards.
-Vattelum returns to those values.

-For years, blockchain projects created legal structures without law: DAOs without legal personality, smart "contracts" that did not bind, jurisdictions without enforcement.
+Blockchains created a new reality: a financial system outside of the control of any individual legal system.

+The technical success of peer-to-peer transactions convinced this industry that blockchain technology could simply take over the financial system.
+That real-world assets would trade freely "on-chain."
+New organizations, new markets, and even new countries would be built "on top" of the blockchain.

+Slowly but surely, this industry realized that the "off-chain" real world is governed by laws, not technology.
+And the law assumes that intermediaries run the financial system.

+Instead of taking an active role in shaping the laws for a decentralized economy, this industry looked towards regulators for "legal certainty."
+The regulators responded by applying the same laws for financial institutions to any service provider in this industry.
+Ever since, industry legal professionals have spent all their time shoehorning the tech into ever more restrictive frameworks.

+*Consequently, nobody builds the laws and frameworks needed for a functioning decentralized economy...*

+**...Vattelum offers this industry a chance to start regulating itself.**

-By using proven private legal frameworks, Vattelum takes the opposite approach.
-The result is governance that carries real-world weight, contracts that hold up in arbitration, and legal standards that travel across borders.
+By using proven private legal frameworks, Vattelum takes a bottom-up approach.
+Vattelum's blockchain governance carries real-world weight, its contracts hold up in arbitration, and its legal standards apply across borders.

-Vattelum is built on these principles: that people can create binding law together; that blockchain provides the permanence and transparency that law requires; and that arbitration provides enforcement where code falls short.
+Vattelum is built on these principles: that people can create binding law together; that blockchain provides the permanence and transparency that law requires; and that arbitration provides a bridge into the real world of rights and duties where code falls short.

-...*Law creation does not require permission*...
+Vattelum allows you to create the legal standards this industry needs.

 Fork it, deploy it, build on it.
 Create your own jurisdiction in an afternoon.
-Successful laws can be referenced across the ecosystem.
+Successful laws will be referenced across the ecosystem.

-Will you create the new standards this industry needs?
+**...Law creation does not require permission: start today!...**

 ### The Vattelum Name

 Vattelum is named after the Swiss legal scholar Emerich de Vattel.
 He was instrumental in transforming the principles of natural law—a law of sovereign equals—into a working system of international law.

-In a world (and particularly an industry) now suffering from the overreach of international law, this project aims to law's once-true origins: the harmonization of rights and duties among equals and across borders.
+In a world (and particularly an industry) now suffering from the overreach of international law, this project aims to restore law's once-true origins: the harmonization of rights and duties among equals and across borders.

 ---

 ## Vattelum: a Decentralized Legal System

 Vattelum is the first functional example of a Decentralized Legal System (DLS).
-It is built on the consent of its participants rather than governmental authority.
+It builds on participant consent rather than governmental authority.
 It exists in cyberspace but carries force in the real world.
 It relies on existing arbitration frameworks to connect decentralized technology with an existing, enforceable legal structure.

 The DLS concept was first published in 2018 as a [whitepaper](https://decentralizedlegalsystem.com/whitepaper/), as a reaction to the 2017 ICO explosion of legal applications without law (most of which since have disappeared).